Cynnexis/tide/README.md

 ### ⚒️ Installation

-The first thing to do is to download the project, either by [downloading the ZIP file][tide-zip] and extract it somewhere in your machine, or by cloning the project with `git clone https://github.com/Cynnexis/tide.git`.
+The first thing to do is to download the project, either by [downloading the ZIP file][tide-zip] and extract it somewhere in your machine, or by cloning the project with `git clone https://github.com/Cynnexis/tide.git tide`.
 The following steps will assume that the current directory is the project root.

 1. `flutter create --no-overwrite .`
 2. `flutter pub get`